-Before you start reading, are you looking for our full review of how to get from Bangkok to Siem Reap?
+Before you start reading, are you looking for our full review of how to get from Bangkok to Siem Reap in 2022?
 If not, carry on.

 If you’re heading from Thailand to Cambodia, the Bangkok to Siem Reap direct bus is the easiest way to do the trip overland.
 Why might you want to go overland, one might ask?
-For one, it’s a lot less expensive, with the direct bus costing $23 (or $28 in the other direction).
-For another, if you’re looking to transport large or bulky household goods, the direct bus is an easier option, particularly because they don’t make you change buses at the border.
+For one, it’s a lot less expensive, with the direct bus costing between $28 and $35.
+For another, if you’re looking to transport large or bulky household goods or have large pieces of luggage, the direct bus is an easier option, particularly because they don’t make you change buses at the border.

-Tickets in either direction can finally be bought online!
-You can use a credit card to buy tickets between Bangkok and Siem Reap (plus Bangkok and Phnom Penh) on BookMeBus.
-Tickets cost $28 in either direction, plus a $1 booking fee.
+You can also buy Nattakan tickets between Bangkok and Siem Reap (plus Bangkok and Phnom Penh) on BookMeBus.
+Tickets cost $28 in either direction, plus a 5% booking fee ($1.40 per ticket).
 The procedure is simple and you’ll receive an e-ticket that you can either print out or present on your phone when you arrive at the bus station.
-In high season the buses are often full, so it’s more than worth the $1 booking fee to be able to reserve a seat in advance.
+In high season the buses are often full, so it’s more than worth the booking fee to be able to reserve a seat in advance.

 On my recent trip, the 9:00 a.m. bus from Bangkok left on time.
 We were given a bottle of water and a snack, which was a limp-looking Asian pastry.
 There was a toilet break at 11:00 a.m. at a rest stop with a giant 7-11 and some fast food and local food options.
 At 1:10 p.m. we stopped at the Transport Co., Ltd. office in Aranyaprathet and were each given a ready-made hot lunch from 7-11, in my case it was shrimp and basil stir-fry.
 I’m ashamed to admit, but I thought it was pretty good if a bit on the small side.
 Vegetarians be warned, you’ll need to bring your own lunch.
 Later, we were given the choice of an orange juice or an iced coffee.
 You won’t starve if you don’t, but it’s definitely worth bringing some food of your own on the trip.